 With experience in taking products from conception through commercialization to sustaining, Eric helps get inventions the protection they need without diverting or disrupting the team.
 He puts his background to work during prosecution to help USPTO Examiners understand practical benefits of the new invention.
 This practical approach to patents focuses on getting commercially relevant protection in a timely and efficient manner.

-Prepared patent applications for inventions in printers, mechanical devices, semiconductors, medical devices, etc.
+Prepared patent applications for inventions in printers, mechanical devices, semiconductors, medical devices, and so on.

-Appealed Examiner rejection in several cases and drafted and filed briefs to support the appeals.
+Appealed an examiner's rejection in several cases and drafted and filed briefs to support the appeals.

 Prosecutes patent application through all stages of the process using the wide variety of programs available with the U.S. Patent Office.

-Juris Doctorate, Magna Cum Laude, University of Minnesota Law School, (2013)
+J.D., Magna Cum Laude, University of Minnesota Law School, 2013

 Book Awards in Evidence & Game Theory